phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

     /* ... */

-But a question arises : Hasn't that piece of string already been created before you need it ?
+But a question arises : Hasn't that piece of string already been created before you need it?
 When you need a string, you code is executed at some point in PHP's life, that means that some piece of code happening before yours may have needed the exact same piece of string ("foo" for our example).